manvisinha/DegenToken/README.md

      }

  **Compile the Contract:**
    - Click the "Compile" button to compile the smart contract.
-Ensure a smooth compilation process without errors.
+   -
  **Deploy to Avalanche Fuji Testnet:**
    - Switch to the "Deploy & Run Transactions" tab in Remix.
    - Opt for the "Injected Web3" environment in the "Environment" dropdown.